 There’s a lot of interest in data visualization tools right now, and rightfully so.
 These products make it very easy for business analysts and others to create eye-catching dashboards that highlight key business performance information.
 However, the amount of work required by these users to prepare and maintain the underlying data can be quite overwhelming.

 Every great visualization begins and ends with the data.
-If your data is incomplete, incorrect and disorganized, then the visuals you build from the information will be as well.
-Your visualization and other BI tools need to possess functionality for data collection, transformation, maintenance and advanced analytics to ensure that core business information can be easily exploited by those who need it.
+If your data is incomplete, incorrect and disorganized, then the visuals you build from the data will be unruly, as well.
+Visualization and other BI tools need to possess functionality for collecting, transforming, maintaining and providing advanced analysis of “cohesive” data.
+This ensures that core business information is accurate and easily exploited by those who need it.

 Today’s enterprise needs a modern data platform (or hub) that can collect all types of data flexibly and make that data instantly available for analysis.
 There are many reasons why you would want to use a modern data hub when analyzing and visualizing your data.
 Here are some of them: